 Foods to eat

-During pregnancy, the goal is to be eating nutritious food most of the time.
+During pregnancy, the goal is to be eating nutrient dense food most of the time.
 “The do’s of nutrition in pregnancy emphasize fruits, vegetables, lean protein (that’s 70 grams per day—especially during the second and third trimesters) and water,” Hofmeister said.
 “Treats such as desserts and processed foods are fine, but in moderation.”

 When counseling pregnant women, Hofmeister recommends filling their plates with fresh fruits and vegetables, whole grains, lean proteins (and plant-based meats) and low-fat dairy.